buzzwin/TheApp/README.md

 ###How to Keep your new app updated from the original TheApp Repo
 ...
-# Assign the original repo to a remote called "upstream"
 Clone your new repository
 git clone <new repository>.git
 ...